cs4241-21a/a2-shortstack/README.md

 Assignment 2 - Short Stack: Basic Two-tier Web Application using HTML/CSS/JS and Node.js
 ===

 Glitch is not working for me for this project so I captured a video of me using the local site (there were no errors in my repository in vs code or anything).
 It is attached in the repo.
+It is called a2-katesincaglia-video.zip.

 https://a2-katesincaglia.glitch.me